MRollin03/JobActions/README.md

 > This Project is WIP and is currently not operatable
 > and are still in development.

+###Description
-JobActions is a Minecraft plugin that enables players to create, list, and fulfil orders for items using an in-game currency called MetaCoins.
+JobActions is a Minecraft plugin that enables players to create, list, and fulfil orders for items using an in-game currency.
 The plugin provides commands for creating and managing orders through a graphical user interface (GUI).

 ## Features

-- **Create Orders:** Players can create orders for specific items or for items they are currently holding in their hands.
+- **Create Orders:** Players can create orders for specific items or items they are currently holding.
 - **List Orders:** Players can list all orders, filter orders by user or item, and manage orders through a GUI.
 - **Receive Orders:** Players can receive their fulfilled orders through a GUI.
 - **Permissions:** Fine-grained permissions control who can create, list, cancel, and receive orders.